yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 ### Task 2: Validate Disaster Recovery - Failover IaaS region to region

-In this task, you will validate the failover of the Contoso application from Central US to East US 2.
+In this task, you will validate the failover of the Contoso application from Central US to West US 3.
 The failover is orchestrated by Azure Site Recovery using the recovery plan you configured earlier.
 It includes the failover of both the web tier (creating new Web VMs from the replicated data) and the SQL Server tier (failure to the SQLVM3 asynchronous replica).
 The failover process is fully automated, with custom steps implemented using Azure Automation runbooks triggered by the Recovery Plan.

 1. Using the Azure portal, open the **contoso.westus2** resource group.
 Navigate to the Front Door resource, locate Frontend Host URL, and open it in a new browser tab.
 Navigate to it to ensure that the application is up and running from the Primary Site.